waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 PY <- 1- PB
 ```

-Create a function to calculate the probability of win.
-Win is defined as win 4 times in 7 games.
+Create a function to calculate the probability of a win.
+The win is defined as win 4 times in 7 games.
 ```{r}
 calc_prob <- function(p){
   pnbinom(3, 4, p)